JulianFP/project-W/doc/communicating_with_your_users.rst

    .. code-block:: console

-      curl -X POST https://<backend url>/api/admins/send_email_to_all_users -H "Authorization: Bearer $JWT" -H "Content-Type: application/json" -d '{"subject": "Project-W: Notice about change of the terms of services", "body": "Our Data Privacy Agreement changed\nHere is an overview of all the changes\n\nblabla"}'
+      curl -X POST https://<backend url>/api/admins/send_email_to_all_users -H "Authorization: Bearer $TOKEN" -H "Content-Type: application/json" -d '{"subject": "Project-W: Notice about change of the terms of services", "body": "Our Data Privacy Agreement changed\nHere is an overview of all the changes\n\nblabla"}'